 Robeson Community College operates a drug abuse awareness prevention program for all students and employees.
-Counseling information and referral services are provided by professionally trained counselors.
+Counseling, information, and referral services are provided by professionally trained counselors.
 Counselors are available to talk with anyone concerning drug/alcohol use.
 Counselors may be contacted directly or indirectly.
-Persons requesting anonymity may telephone Counseling and Career Services for information without disclosing their names (272-3335).
+Persons requesting anonymity may telephone the Counseling and Career Center for information without disclosing their names (272-3353).
 Referrals to external agencies may be appropriate in some situations.
-Counselors are knowledgeable concerning treatment, length of residential stay, and costs of local agencies.
+Counselors are knowledgeable concerning treatment, length of residential stay, costs, etc. of local outside agencies.

-There is a Drug/Alcohol Display Center in Counseling and Career Services where free information concerning drugs and/ or alcohol use and abuse can be received.
+There is a Drug/Alcohol Display Center in the Counseling and Career Services where persons can receive free information concerning drugs and/or alcohol use and abuse.
 Persons are encouraged to go by and pick up this free information.
-Drug/ alcohol information is also displayed and distributed around campus at other locations.
+Drug/Alcohol information is also displayed and distributed around campus at other locations.
 Robeson Community College also sponsors speakers who have expertise on drug and/or alcohol use.
-Other activities are planned to create an awareness of the effects of drugs and alcohol and how these behaviors affect learning and working.
+Other activities are planned to create an awareness of the effects of drugs and alcohol, and how these behaviors affect learning and working.
 The total college community is invited to attend these functions.
 Below are some telephone numbers where more information on drugs and alcohol can be received.

-Hotline Numbers for Drug/Alcohol Information
+Hotline Numbers for Drug/Alcohol Information: